Each student who has been impacted by, or involved in, bullying others will respond and act differently.

 A student's behaviours and moods can change for a variety of reasons.

-Download a list of possible signs of bullying
+Download a list of possible

 Signs a teacher might notice include if a student:

 - starts to experience conflict with peers